dipeshkumarsah98/Blogging-Platform/README.md

 3. **Define Data Models**:
     - **Blog Post Model**: `id`, `title`, `content`, `author`, `createdAt`, `updatedAt`, `imageURL`.
     - **Comment Model**: `id`, `postId`, `author`, `content`, `createdAt`.
+    - **User Model**: `id, username, email, password, createdAt, updatedAt`.

 4. **Implement CRUD Operations**: Develop CRUD operations using the chosen ORM for creating, retrieving, updating, and deleting blog posts and comments.

 5. **Implement Authentication and Authorization**:
     - Allow users to sign up and log in securely.
     - Generate JWT tokens for authentication.
-    - Implement middleware for JWT token verification and authorization.
+    - Implement middleware for JWT token for authentication.
-    - Restrict access to certain endpoints based on user roles.
+    - Implement endpoint authorization to restrict user access, allowing only the author of a blog post or comment to perform actions such as editing or deleting their own content.
+Ensure that users can only modify or remove content they authored.

 6. **Challenging Task (Optional)**: Implement a feature for collaborative editing of blog posts.
 Users can edit a blog post simultaneously, and their changes are saved in real-time (optional: using WebSocket technology).